-- (5) The Council may not enrol a home unless- - (a) the Council is satisfied that the conditions contemplated in subsection (1) are met;and - (b) the fees payable by a homebuilder or a developer as prescribed by the Council in accordance with section 42 are paid by the that homebuilder or developer.
+(5) The Council may not enrol a home unless-

+- (a) the Council is satisfied that the conditions contemplated in subsection (1) are met; and - (b) the fees payable by a homebuilder or a developer as prescribed by the Council in accordance with section 39 are paid by that homebuilder or developer.

-(6) A developer or homebuilder as the case may be, must notify the Council of the date of commencement of the construction of a home.
+(6) A homebuilder or developer, as the case may be, must notify the Council of the 30 date of commencement of the construction of a home.

-(7) When a homebuilder has complied with the provisions prescribed in terms of subsection (1), the Council must update the register of enrolments indicating the enrolment status of the home concerned.
+(7) When a homebuilder or developer, as the case may be, has complied with the provisions prescribed in terms of subsection (1), the Council must update the register of enrolments indicating the enrolment status of the home concerned.

-(8) The Council may refuse to enrol a home submitted for enrolment by a homebuilder or a developer if the Council is satisfied that the homebuilder failed to comply with a penalty assessment or compliance notice issued in terms of section 64 or 65, respectively.
+(8) The Council may refuse to enrol a home submitted for enrolment by a 35 homebuilder or a developer if the Council is satisfied that the homebuilder or developer failed to comply with an administrative penalty notice or compliance notice issued in terms of section 63 or 64, as the case may be.

-(9) Notwithstanding subsection (8), the Council may not refuse to enrol a home in the case where an objection was lodged against that penalty assessment notice or compliance notice.
+(9) Notwithstanding subsection (8), the Council may not refuse to enrol a home in the case where an objection was lodged against that administrative penalty notice or 40 compliance notice in terms of section 63(6) or 64(6), as the case may be.

-(10) Where a homebuilder fails to complete the construction of a home within the time agreed to, the housing consumer must notify the Council and the Council must update the register of enrolments and the register of homebuilders accordingly and act in terms of Chapter VII against that homebuilder.
+(10) Where a homebuilder fails to complete the construction of a home within the time period agreed to, the housing consumer must notify the Council, and the Council must update the register of enrolments and the register of homebuilders accordingly, and act in terms of Chapter VII against that homebuilder.